-OVH offers a range of Dedicated Servers that are adapted to fit your storage operations, and equipped with at least four hard drives.
-You can use these resources to back up an infrastructure hosted with OVH or with another service provider, via the public network.
+OVHcloud offers a range of Dedicated Servers that are adapted to fit your storage operations, and equipped with at least four hard drives.
+You can use these resources to back up an infrastructure hosted with OVHcloud or with another service provider, via the public network.

 - a production infrastructure (VPS, Dedicated Servers, Public Cloud, etc.)

 - an SSH connection between the Storage Servers and production infrastructure

 - a private network between your servers (OVHcloud vRack) is recommended